-I am a behavioural ecologist interested in how our wildlife is responding to anthropogenic change.
-The goal of my research is to understand how and when behavioural responses of individuals to environmental change, can lead to broader ecological consequences, and long-term evolutionary shifts, across multiple levels of biology, from individuals to communities, and species, from prey to predators.
-I attempt to study these questions within real-world contexts, where animals face a myriad of environmental challenges, that can have both simultaneous and cumulative effects on their performance and survival.
-To do this, I apply a wide-range of data collection methods, from controlled laboratory studies, to semi-natural mesocosm experiments, to GPS tracking of animals in the wild.
+I am a behavioural ecologist whose research aims to understand how and when behavioural responses of animals to environmental change can lead to broader ecological consequences and long-term evolutionary shifts.
+I am also interested in the causes and consequences of individual and group variation, including the role behavioural variation plays in mediating species responses to human-altered conditions.
+I try to study these questions within real-world contexts, where animals face a myriad of challenges that can have simultaneous and cumulative effects on their behaviour and survival.
+To do this, I use a wide range of data collection methods, from controlled laboratory studies, to semi-natural mesocosm experiments, to remote tracking of animals in the wild.